sidkshatriya/rd/README.md

 ### Recording traces

-As mentioned above, `rd` cannot record its own traces at this point in time.
-It can however process traces recorded by `rr`.
+`rd` cannot record its own traces at this point in time.
+It can, however, process traces previously recorded by `rr`.
 Make sure these traces are recorded with the `-n` flags (disabled syscallbuf). `rd` will support syscallbuf recordings in the future.

-i.e.
 ```bash
 rr record -n <program to be recorded>
 ```

 ### _RR_TRACE environment variable

 `rd` understands the `_RR_TRACE` environment variable.
-So you can invoke `rd` like so:
+E.g.

 ```bash
 $ _RR_TRACE=/the/trace/directory rd replay -a